neilhan/drop/tech/20140603_software_engineer_books.md

 * 7 habits - Stephen Covey
 * Getting things done - David Allen

-# Need to clean your head?
+# Need to clear your head?
 * Visible Thinking: Unlocking Causal Mapping for Practical Business Results by Bryson, Ackermann, Eden, Finn
   Causal mapping is not widely know.
 You will have less bad decisions once you start causal mapping.